 WE WORK TO MAKE A DREAM HAPPEN

 1-Respite Centre: Facilitate and improve the well-being of patients with serious chronic pathologies (mental illnesses, Parkinson’s, Alzheimer’s, ICTUS, degenerative diseases …) and their carers.
 Creating a Coexistence and Respite Centre, for both patients and their carers, supervised by health professionals.
-It will operate on the basis of a temporary stay of two weeks with a maximum of eight places available (four patients and four relatives).
+It will operate on the basis of a temporary stay of one-two weeks with a maximum of eight places available (four patients and four relatives).
 During the stay, we intend to offer periods of physical and psychological rest for the patient and the family member who usually takes care of them.

 2-Education: Program of recreational and training activities related to the practice of good habits in daily activities and with the purpose of improving health.
 Promote and organise training and self-help courses for carers, relatives and other people who have a vested interest.
 Provide tools and tips so that when they return to their home, the patient is more proactive in coping with their illness and their carers have a better understanding of the patient’s illness and needs.
 Both will hopefully feel enriched from the Program, with knowledge and advice to assist the patient in leading a rewarding life where they can make a valuable contribution to society.

 3-Awareness: Offer accommodation places to other people (at minimal charge, as a contribution towards the cost of the activities provided by the centre); free of charge for patients with serious chronic illness and their carers.
 Facilitate coexistence and involvement in the centre’s programmed activities to sensitise society so that it has a better understanding of the limitations of old age and serious chronic diseases (Alzheimer’s, ICTUS, degenerative diseases…) and, indirectly, discover new ways of positively interacting with different social groups.